• Skip to primary navigation

 Reasons Contributing to the Failure or Underperformance of APIs for Your Business

-Applications Programming Interfaces (APIs) allow different applications to communicate and exchange data.
+Applications Programming Interfaces (API) allow different applications to communicate and exchange data.
 They are a defined set of rules that make calls, define how the calls are made, responses made and the data formats used.
 They have been implemented in almost every other application we use today, changing our lives and how businesses operate.

 This means that APIs are a very important aspect of our daily activities.
 However, APIs fail at times.
 When this happens, it is very easy for businesses to lose customers and negatively affect their operations.
 For example, a business that relies on an API for bookings might lose a lot of customers if that API fails.
 It will, in turn, lose revenue as well.